-Nathan completed his undergraduate and graduate studies at the New England Conservatory of Music, studying with Milton Babbitt, Samuel Adler, Lee Hyla, and David Rakowski.
-His dissertation, with Carl Schachter as advisor, earned Juilliard’s Richard F. French Doctoral Prize.
-He attended composition programs and summer festivals including the Tanglewood Music Center, Bowdoin International Music Festival, Freie Universität Berlin, EAMA, Copland House’s CULTIVATE Institute, and June in Buffalo, receiving mentoring from Michael Gandolfi, John Harbison, Derek Bermel, Julian Anderson, Augusta Read Thomas, and Robert Beaser.
+Nathan is associate faculty at the Brooklyn Institute for Social Research, and previously taught at Juilliard and St. Olaf College.
+He received his doctorate and masters from Juilliard and his bachelors from New England Conservatory of Music, studying with Milton Babbitt, Samuel Adler, Lee Hyla, and David Rakowski.
+He has attended summer festivals and other programs including the Tanglewood Music Center, Bowdoin International Music Festival, Freie Universität Berlin, EAMA, CULTIVATE Institute, and June in Buffalo, participating in lessons and masterclasses with Michael Gandolfi, John Harbison, Hans Abrahamsen, Derek Bermel, Julian Anderson, Augusta Read Thomas, Robert Beaser, and others.